mq-cah/ANZPHN/_posts/2023-06-14-mq-ifph-interns.md

   - students
 classes: wide
 ---
-_Two MQ interns were recently hosted by the IFPH Explorers, lets here about their experience..._
+_Two MQ interns were recently hosted by the IFPH Explorers, let's hear about their experience..._

 # Macquarie University Interns with the IFPH
 During the first semester of 2023, Macquarie University Undergraduate student Tamsin Martin asnd Imogen Less interned with the [IFPH Explorers](https://ifph.hypotheses.org/ifph-explorers).
 They did an internship with the Explorers due to their interest in public history and did a great job!
 Listen to them discuss their work here: